GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 # Amazon AWS SSO with Gluu Server

-This doc will teach you how setup Gluu to be your IDP for access to the AWS webconsole.
+This doc will guide you on how to setup Gluu to be your IDP to access AWS webconsole.
 By using Gluu as your IDP, you can bypass the process of creating user accounts in AWS.

 This will help you better manage access based on LDAP groups within your enterprise environment rather then hard coding access with username and passwords or access keys and secret keys.